 Clinical Learning & Simulation Centres and Computer Laboratories

-The School’s eleven Clinical Learning & Simulation Centres comprising four simulation wards and seven well-equipped nursing skills laboratories are located at the Choh-Ming Li Basic Medical Sciences Building (BMSB), which include 4 simulation wards and 9 nursing skills laboratories.
-The simulation wards are equipped with high-fidelity simulators for multi- and single-scenario simulation training.
-In addition, the School has two computer and audio-visual laboratories at BMSB to support interactive learning of students.
+The School has 13 Clinical Learning & Simulation Centres, two at Esther Lee Building and 11 at Choh-Ming Li Basic Medical Sciences Building (BMSB), which include 4 simulation wards and 9 nursing skills laboratories.
+The simulation wards are well equipped with high-fidelity simulators for multi- and single-scenario simulation training.
+Besides, the School has two computer and two audio-visual laboratories at BMSB to support interactive student learning.
 A wide variety of innovative e-learning strategies and simulation technologies are also adopted helping students to acquire nursing skills and enhance clinical competence.

 S. H. Ho Nursing Teaching and Learning Centre

 With the generous donation from the S. H. Ho Foundation Limited, our School established the S. H. Ho Nursing Teaching and Learning Centre at BMSB in 2013.
-The Centre comprises a computer laboratory and a nursing skills laboratory to facilitate the use of the advanced e-learning and simulation technologies for effective training of nursing and healthcare professionals.
+The Centre comprises a computer laboratory and a nursing skills laboratory to facilitate the use of innovative eLearning and simulation technologies for effective training of nurses and healthcare professionals.

 To provide our students with extensive clinical learning opportunities, the School works closely with a range of hospital and community settings throughout the territory, such as the Prince of Wales Hospital, Shatin Hospital, Alice Ho Miu Ling Nethersole Hospital, Tai Po Hospital, North District hospital, United Christian Hospital, Haven of Hope Hospital, Tseung Kwan O hospital, Pamela Youde Nethersole Eastern Hospital, community clinics, residential care homes and kindergartens.

 Student Services and Activities

 The University’s Office of Student Affairs (https://www.osa.cuhk.edu.hk/) attends to student welfare and helps students take full advantage of their university education.
 The services it provided fall mainly into six areas: career planning and development, learning and cultural enhancement, student development & resources, wellness & counselling, support services for students with disabilities and online services.
 The Wellness and Counselling Centre (WACC) serves full-time students and it is staffed by psychologists and professional counsellors.
 Through the following services, the WACC assists students to overcome adjustment difficulties, derive success and satisfaction from their university experiences as well as achieve personal growth and self-enhancement.

 The Croucher Laboratory for Human Genomics